sixhop/AutoMySQLBackup/README.md

 After that command give your mysql root password and you're done.
 If you want to do your backup with another user, simply change the username.

 Backup your mysql server with ease by using this adjusted script.
-If you encounter any errors feel free to [drop an issue](https://github.com/sixhop/AutoMySQLBackup/issues/new). :)
+If you encounter any errors feel free to [drop an issue](https://github.com/sixhop/AutoMySQLBackup/issues/new). :) (English or German)

 For more Information check out [managed hosting by sixhop.net](http://www.sixhop.net/).